leonardocuellargold/AWS_mini_projects/CloudFormation/README.md

 # AWS CloudFormation Demo — Serverless File Uploader (LocalStack)

-Excellent, Leonardo — you're following the right approach for an interview-friendly Infrastructure-as-Code demo.

 This small, local project shows how to codify an S3 + Lambda serverless workflow using a single `template.yaml` CloudFormation template and deploy it to LocalStack for repeatable, auditable provisioning.

 ## Goal